Ollie Wright (footballer, born 1999): Portland Hearts of Pine

 On 28 December 2024, Wright signed for USL League One expansion side Portland Hearts of Pine.
 He made his debut in the club's first ever match, a 4–0 win against CD Faialense in the U.S. Open Cup on 20 March 2025.
 On 31 May, he scored his first goal for the Hearts of Pine in a 4–2 victory over Detroit City FC in the USL Cup, in front of his father Roy, who travelled from London to Maine to watch the match.
 Following the match, Wright called it the best moment of his career in a tweet.

 On 15 June 2025, Wright notched his first professional hat trick and the first hat trick in Hearts of Pine history, scoring all three goals in a 3–1 home win over Union Omaha.
 Following this performance, he was named USL League One player of the week, the first Hearts of Pine player ever to receive the honour.
 He received the USL Players' Association's League One Player of the Month award for June 2025, the first Hearts of Pine player to win the award.
 After the conclusion of the regular season, Wright was named to League One's All-League 2nd team and the USL Players Association Best XI while being given the inaugural Hearts of Pine Supporters Player of the Year award.

+Wright's second season in Portland was curtailed with a season-ending knee injury on 19 September 2026.
+At the time of his injury, Wright had scored eight goals across all competitions, joint-most for the team.